josiahjswab/slack-bot/README.md

 # Ding Dong Slack Bot

 This Slack bot allows a student to ring the doorbell to alert the staff to open the door and gives them the ability to click a button to let the staff know they got in.
 A student will also be able to check in and out of class.
 The check in and out times will be logged for each student.
 A student will be able to submit a daily stand up report.
 Staff can view all submitted stand ups for the day in a private channel.
+Staff can also view summary data for standups and attendance on a dashboard site.

 ## Setup